 Solo polyamorous individuals value their independence and enjoy spending time alone, but they remain committed to their partners.

-Myth: People who practice solo polyamory are not practicing polyamory properly.
+Myth: People who practice solo polyamory are not practising polyamory properly.

 Even within the polyamorous community, solo polyamory carries some stigma.
-Some polyamorous people may argue that solo polyamorous people are not practicing polyamory correctly.
+Some polyamorous people may argue that solo polyamorous people are not practising polyamory correctly.

 That, however, is not the case.
 Solo polyamory is a legitimate way of life.
 Polyamorous and solo polyamorous people can create their relationship agreements.
 There is no one way to do polyamory or solo polyamory that is correct.